-Compared to the resort town of Waikiki, North Shore Oahu is very sleepy with only one resort, Turtle Bay, which is located at the north eastern corner of the coast far from where we were staying.
-Going back six years later on this trip I was worried that the urban sprawl may have finally reached North Shore Oahu despite the locals constant fight to ‘keep the country country’.
+Compared to the resort town of Waikiki, the North Shore of Oahu is very sleepy with only one resort, Turtle Bay, which is located at the north eastern corner of the coast far from where we were staying.
+Going back six years later on this trip I was worried that the urban sprawl may have finally reached the North Shore of Oahu despite the locals constant fight to ‘keep the country country’.

 Thankfully I hardly noticed any changes at all.

 I took the bus up there from Waikiki through the middle of the island.
 The endless homogenous suburbs of Honolulu stretched out as far as the eye could see, merging into identical smaller towns.
-Only when we finally saw the ocean of North Shore Oahu nearly two hours later did I see fields of grass again instead of asphalt roads and super stores.
+Only when we finally saw the ocean of Oahu’s North Shore nearly two hours later did I see fields of grass again instead of asphalt roads and super stores.